dtcenter/METexpress/container_deployment/README-INSTALL.md

 	>cd your_deployment_directory
 	>bash bin/configure

 You may want to occasionally rerun the setup to pick up bug fixes and newly released apps for your deployment.
+If you do want to pick up the latest stable apps get the latest stableDeployment.json from the repo.
+It will have the latest stable app versions.

 #### Uninstall
 You can uninstall with `bin/uninstall metexpress`